 Come Chinese New Year, you’ll see snaking queues outside any bak kwa shop.
 Well, what’s not to like?
 The iconic pork jerky, marinated with sugar and spices, and barbecued to perfection (charred edges and all), makes us go weak in the knees.
 Bee Cheng Hiang is one of the purveyors of this popular CNY snack.
 Try the chilli pork, as well as sliced beef and chicken bak kwa.

 Bee Cheng Hiang, multiple locations including Jem and Raffles City Shopping Centre; also available online

-You may have an idea of the origins of love letters thanks to its obvious name.
-In the past, ladies would write sweet nothings to their lovers in wafer-thin biscuits.
+You may have an idea of the origins of love letters thanks to their obvious name.
+In the past, ladies would write sweet nothings to their lovers on wafer-thin biscuits.
 Eating them would mean the message was taken to heart.
 And that’s how the snack got its moniker.
 This light and crunchy treat made with eggs, flour and coconut milk is dangerously addictive.
-You’ll find them rolled or folded in quarters but we prefer the former.
+You’ll find them rolled or folded in quarters, but we prefer the former.
 Kele’s premium love letters are charcoal-grilled to serve a crispy texture and fragrant aftertaste.